FOOD INTOLERANCE TESTING

-Why is it you are not losing weight?
-Despite all the diets and exercise your weight will not stay off?
+Why is it you are not losing weight and despite all the diets and exercise you put yourself through your weight will not stay off?

 Have you considered that maybe your favourite food was to blame?